waiky8/eng-schools/README.md

 Written in **Dash** that predominately uses **datatables** to show data for each of the 3 main phases of education (primary, secondary and post 16).<br><br>

-**Mapbox** is used to show school locations that display additional information when you hover over or click on the markers.
+**Mapbox** is used to show school locations with markers and hover text.

 Data is for academic year 2018/19, which can be updated easily in future (at time of writing this is the latest data available).<br><br>